 It can definitely be easy to paint social media as a villain, but there are just as many positive lessons that teens can learn from it.

-Social media definitely helps teens learn to take criticism from strangers without being drawn into a digital dogfight.
+Social media definitely helps teens learn to take criticism from strangers without being drawn into a digital dog fight.
 This can be a real challenge for young minds looking to express themselves, and a valuable lesson to learn before getting a job.

-Wouldn’t it be nice if what happened on social media, stayed on social media?
+Wouldn’t it be nice if what happened on social media stayed on social media?
 Learning to use social media responsibly will build an essential skill for teens that will stay with them for life.
 Think twice before you post (or speak), and you’ll avoid embarrassing yourself, and possibly hurting others.

-4. Social media can lead to more communicationLyn Hastings, The Powerline Group
+15. Social media can lead to more communication

-I’ve interviewed multiple moms, and despite the negativity that surrounds social media, there were some encouraging stories.
+I’ve interviewed multiple moms about this, and despite the negativity that surrounds social media, there were some encouraging stories.
 One mom said the constant scrolling lead to more communication about current events with her son.
 Another mom claimed social media allows introverted kids to safely invite friends to “hang” with less fear of rejection than having to pick up the phone.

-5. Students can use technology to form study groups
+16. Students can use technology to form study groups

-6. Social media provides a platform to showcase technological savvy and creativity
+17. Social media provides a platform to showcase technological savvy and creativity

 Some of the benefits of social media are: